 Hannah has been a part of the community for many years.
 Hannah has a strong connection with the plants and animals.
 Wild edibles and medicinals was the first niche that brought her into the world of primitive skills and permaculture.
 She spent two years at hawk circle, as wilderness skills apprentice and instructor, teaching programs for adults and children.
 She is an experienced hide tanner, and sells buckskin and fur products.
 She has also dabbled in fibre arts such as needle and wet felting as one way of honoring the animals by utilizing as much as possible.
 Her love for herbal lore and animals collided, birthing a search for knowledge on natural animal care.
 After using natural remedies and practices with the animals at Hawk Circle, she traveled to Eastern Europe collecting knowledge from the people of Greece and Romania.
 She traveled with a donkey on the island of Crete in Greece, and that experience has cascaded into a passion to learn the art of donkey packing and nomadic wandering.
 To do so, she recently bought two donkeys and wants to use her permaculture training to caretake the land she travels through while always continuing to develop a more intimate relationship with the nature and the unseen realm.
 As a gifted artist and craftsman, she has inspired the staff and community to work their own edge with regard to felting, fiber arts, animal processing and hide tanning, and nomadic Trip Planning.

 Colin is originally from Cape Cod in Massachusetts.
 Growing up in the bogs and estuaries around his home, Colin learned an appreciation for all the creatures of the earth early on.
 After taking on many varied vocations throughout the years, he was enthralled by the modern earth-living movement.
-After becoming an apprentice at MPSS in 2016, he craved more time to work on his skills, eventually becoming an instructor.
+After graduating the Apprenticeship Program at MPSS in 2016, he continues to work on his skills and became an instructor in the Fall of 2016.
 Colin focuses on foraging for food, medicines, and bow making materials.
 With a love of increasing his suite of awareness tools and nature literacy

 Ryan grew up in New Hampshire skiing and hiking in the White Mountains.
 College took him to Rhode Island where he studied Finance & Economics and was captain of the Track & Field team at Bryant University.
 After 4 years in corporate finance in Boston he decided to follow a new path and eventually came to MPSS as an eager apprentice in the spring of 2017 with an interest in foraging, re-wilding and becoming a modern hunter-gatherer.
 His enthusiasm for everything he learned that summer lead him to pursue a life learning and teaching ancestral skills.
 Along with sharing his knowledge during classes he has brought his business savvy to our community by initiating a marketing outreach plan and assisting with accounting.
 Friction fire, movement, mushroom foraging, awareness skills, and wild food preparations are particular areas of interest for Ryan as he continues to gain experience and sharpen his wilderness skills.